- Best VPN for UK 2022

 If you opt for the free version but don’t supply your email address, you’ll get 2GB.
 If you enter your email, you’ll get 10GB, so it’s a good idea to use a throwaway email address.
 There are ways you can increase your limit, too, as you can read in our Windscribe review.
 If you add a location for $1 per month, you’ll be given a further 10GB.

-Windscribe can get into most streaming services, and paying users will have access to its Windflix servers.
-They’re built for streaming Netflix and are available in select countries, including the UK.
+Windscribe can get into most streaming services, and paying users will have access to its entire network of servers which are optimized for streaming.

 Other Reasons We Like Windscribe